-Infrastructure Bill Includes $65 Billion for Improving Internet Access
+Infrastructure Law Includes $65 Billion for Improving Internet Access

-The legislation would require ISPs to provide low-cost plans as well as clear nutrition-label-style information on pricing and services
+Internet service providers will be required to offer low-cost plans as well as clear nutrition-label-style information on pricing and services

-The federal government could soon allocate about $65 billion to improve broadband internet access in rural areas and make broadband more affordable for lower-income households across the U.S.
+The federal government is allocating about $65 billion to improve broadband internet access in rural areas and make broadband more affordable for lower-income households across the U.S.

-Under the legislation, states will receive large grants to pay for internet improvements.
-The legislation extends a federal discount on service for low-income families.
+States will receive large grants to pay for internet improvements.
+The legislation extends a federal discount on broadband service for low-income families.
 And it requires clear, uniform labeling of internet prices that will help consumers compare plans and understand the fees on their monthly bills.

-These are the major internet-related provisions of the Senate’s Infrastructure Investment and Jobs Act.
+These are the major internet-related provisions of the Infrastructure Investment and Jobs Act.

 Internet providers are required to offer low-cost options.
 Internet providers that receive federal grant money will be required to offer low-cost service to eligible low-income households.
 Advocacy groups including CR are hoping this rule will one day be expanded to include all internet providers, whether they receive federal funding or not.